KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Methodology

 \subsection{Self Annotation}

 To learn the knowledge from KBs without any supervised data, we conduct self annotation with the backbone model \( M \) on the \( K \) text.
-To be specific, we choose a paragraph of golden context \( C_g \) as the knowledge source and require \( M \) to raise s set of questions \( Q \).
-We then supplement related context \( C_R \) by the retriever \( R \), and ask \( M \) to annotate the answers \( A \) based on the combined \( C \).
-To increase the robustness and generalization, we provide a prompts set and randomly pick a style for the annotation, including concisely, in detail, and so on. \( A \) is comparably precise because of the ensured existence of \( C_g \) and our hand-crafted keyword filters (e.g., questions should not mention pronouns such as ``in this paragraph''). \( M \) is trained on <\( Q \), \( A \)> instead of directly on \( K \), which is similar with the self learning of human students converting and understanding the textbooks instead of directly reciting.
+To be specific, we choose a paragraph of golden context \( C_g \) as the knowledge source and require \( M \) to raise a set of questions \( Q \).
+We then supplement the related context \( C_R \) by the retriever \( R \), and ask \( M \) to annotate the answers \( A \) based on \( C_g + C_R \).
+When answering the questions with RAG, \( M \) sometimes fails due to the vague context provided by \(R\); while in the annotation process, \( A \) is comparably precise because of the ensured existence of \( C_g \) and our handcrafted keyword filters (e.g., questions should not mention pronouns such as ``in this paragraph'').

-Owing to the diverse forms and attributes of \( K \) and associated downstream tasks, we propose different organization strategies for \( C \).
+Owing to the diverse forms and attributes of \( K \) and associated downstream tasks, we propose multi-grained annotation corresponding to different organization strategies for \( C \).
+The detailed process is shown in algorithm~\ref{alg:qa_train}.

 \textbf{Short-dependency Annotation}.
-For downstream tasks that prioritize precise fact knowledge expressed in one specific paragraph, we employ this approach to simply split \( K \) into fixed-length chunks, each with no longer than $1,024$ words while keeps continuity of information across boundaries.
-One chunk is directly adopted as the annotation context \( C_g \).
+For downstream tasks that prioritize precise fact knowledge expressed in one specific paragraph, we employ this approach to simply divide \( K \) into fixed-length chunks, each with no more than $1,024$ words while keeping continuity of information across boundaries.
+One chunk is adopted directly as the annotation context \( C_g \).

 \textbf{Long-Dependency Annotation}.
-Considering that real-world tasks often require comprehensive understanding of multiple pieces of information at long distances in text, we design long-dependency annotation methods that split \( K \) into shorter segments with less than $256$ words.
-Several segments \( S_{1,...,n} \) with the same hierarchical directory, or with the highest embedding similarities across different directories, are concatenated together as \( C_g \).
+Considering that real-world tasks often require a comprehensive understanding of multiple pieces of information at long distances in text, we design long-dependency annotation methods that split \( K \) into shorter segments with less than $256$ words.
+Several segments \( S_{1,...,n} \) with the same hierarchical directory, or with the highest embedding similarities across different directories, are concatenated as \( C_g \).
 When generating \( Q \), the model is required to raise questions that: (1) involve knowledge from different segments to emphasize the multi-hop reasoning capability; (2) are as vague as possible, corresponding to a series of information \( I_{1,...,n} \) annotated on \( S \), based on which a refined long-form answer \( A \) is generated to improve the integration capability.